barumau/pandunia/eng/G-ADV.md

 # Adverbs

-An adverb is a word that modifies a verb or another modifier.
+Adverb is a word that modifies a verb, an adjective or another adverb.
+In Pandunia, most adverbs end in
+*-o*.

 ## Modifying a verb